Aexaryan/developmentWbsite/README.md

-# Full Stack Developer Portfolio
+# Arya Tech Portfolio

-A professional, minimal portfolio website built with pure HTML, CSS, and JavaScript.
+A professional, minimal portfolio website for Arya Tech, built with pure HTML, CSS, and JavaScript.
 Features multi-language support (English, Farsi, Swedish), SEO optimization, and a clean black and white design.

 ## Features